City Break in Chania: Mediterranean Charm and History

 Best Time to Visit

-• Winter: Quiet city, some attractions may be closed, but the charm remains
+• Winter: Quiet city, some attractions may be closed, but the charm remains with peaceful streets, cozy restaurants, and a more relaxed pace that suits cultural visits and off-season exploration.

 Who Should Visit